cdmx-in/wappler_ac_ag_grid/README.md

 **Get Selected Rows**
 - The "Get Selected Rows" feature is designed to retrieve selected rows.
 - This variable named "selectedRows", holds the selected data for access from other modules.

+**Quick Filter**
+- The "Quick Filter" feature is designed to filter the results based on the value in the Filter Field defined in above settings.
+- Quick Filter is used to filter rows by comparing against the data in all columns.
+This can be used in addition to column-specific filtering.

 ## License